 A solid foundation leads to success.
 For that reason, Sylvan's study skills program in Ohio is designed to equip teens with transferable skills and strategies that can be used in the classroom and, after that, at college and in career settings.
 Sylvan always has the bigger picture in mind, so we instill life-long knowledge your son or daughter can use to thrive personally and academically.
 We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.

-- How to better manage time and workloads.
+- How to manage workloads and schedules better.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for short-term and long-term goal setting.

-- Organizational methods for setting up an effective personal study area and tackling homework.
+- Organizational methods for effective personal study areas and efficient approaches to homework.

-- How to track grades and design an academic calendar.
+- How to set personal expectations, track grades and make effective use of an academic calendar.